 They have pleaded not guilty to all the charges.

-The facts, as presented by the Attorney-General, Ms Gloria Akuffo, were that in June 2010, SSNIT commenced the OBS project, which is software meant to revolutionise the operations of the Trust through ICT.
+The facts, as presented by the Attorney-General, Ms Gloria Akuffo, were that in June 2010, SSNIT commenced the OBS project, which is a software meant to revolutionise the operations of the trust through ICT.

 According to her, SSNIT, through an advertisement, invited companies to engage in competitive bidding for the project contract.

 “Although an entity described as Perfect Business System Limited (PBS) did not participate in the bidding, on November 15, 2012, the contract was awarded jointly to Silverlake, a Malaysian Information Technology (IT) solutions provider, and PBS as a consortium at a contract sum of $34,011,914.21,’’ she said.

 The A-G said contrary to the terms of the contract, Thompson, Kramer and Afaglo played various roles which made SSNIT make payments to PBS for items which were already covered in the contract sum.

 “This ballooned the contract sum of $34,001,914.21 to $66,783,148 through what was termed variously as ‘change orders’ and ‘variations’.

 “The so-called variations or change orders were carried out at the instance of A1 (Thompson), A2 (Mensah), A3 (Kramer) and A4 (Afaglo) and authorised by A1 (Thompson), even though some of the payments were above his threshold as director-general and contrary to the Public Procurement Act,’’ she said.

 More alleged infractions

 Ms Akuffo further stated that on January 15, 2016, SSNIT entered into an agreement with the consortium executing the project for maintenance works on the project for three years at the sum of $2,570,976.41 per annum.